-You know milk, meat and eggs belong in the fridge.
+You may already know milk, meat and eggs belong in the fridge.
 But what about less obvious foods?
-Keep these 10 foods cold and they'll stay safe and taste great longer.
+Storing these 10 foods in the fridge will help to keep them safe and taste great longer.

 Some tortillas are prone to molding.
 That's why the fine print on many tortilla packages recommends refrigerating after opening.
-Chill them and they'll stay in tip-top shape until the expiration date on the package.
+Chill tortillas to help them stay fresh.
+The date on their package is for quality purposes, so when foods are stored properly they may be consumed beyond their date, if there are no signs of spoilage.

 3. Ripe Bananas

 It's fine to ripen bananas on the kitchen counter.
 Trouble is, they keep ripening, and ripening and ripening.
-Once they're ready to eat, pop them in the fridge.
-If their skins turn brown, don't worry, they're still fine.
+Once they're ready to eat, pop them in the fridge for up to three days.
+Their skins may turn brown, but they're still fine to eat.

-Nuts' fragile unsaturated fats go rancid quickly.
-While that won't hurt your health, it's definitely bad news for flavor.
-Keep nuts tasting their best by stowing them in a moisture-tight plastic or glass container in the refrigerator for up to a year.
+Nuts' fragile unsaturated fats can go rancid quickly.
+While that may not hurt your health, it can definitely be bad news for flavor.
+Keep nuts tasting fresh by stowing them in a sealed plastic or glass container in the refrigerator for four to six months.

 5. Maple Syrup

 Maple syrup has a surprisingly short shelf life.
 So if yours is sitting in your pantry, it's time to relocate it to the fridge.
-Stored in a glass container or a tin, maple syrup usually can stay fresh for up to a year.
+Stored in the refrigerator, maple syrup usually can stay fresh for up to a year.
 However, if you notice any mold growth, be sure to toss it immediately.

 6. Dried Fruit

-Dried fruit has less moisture than fresh fruit, so it doesn't spoil as quickly, but it still needs refrigeration for maximum freshness.
+Dried fruit has less moisture than fresh fruit, so it doesn't spoil as quickly, but refrigeration can help it maintain its freshness longer.
 Keep it in the main compartment of your refrigerator for up to six months.

 Restaurants may leave their ketchup on the table, but that doesn't mean you should.
 While its high acid content will keep most bacteria at bay, cool temperatures help maintain flavor and freshness.
 Refrigerate ketchup for up to six months.